Malaysian tropical rainforest

 East Coast & Borneo

-Northeast Monsoon (November to March).
-Intense period with heavy rainfall that can limit transport to the islands.
+North-East Monsoon (November to March).
+An intense period with heavy rainfall that can disrupt transport to the islands.

 Explore Borneo